Jimmy White: 1992–2002

-At the 1994 World Championship, White defeated Darren Morgan in the semi-finals 168 to reach the final for a fifth successive year.
-For the fourth time in five years, White's opponent in the final was Hendry and the defending champion opened up a 1–5 lead.
+At the 1994 World Championship, he defeated Darren Morgan in the semi-finals 168 to reach the final for a fifth successive year.
+For the fourth time in five years, White's opponent in the final was Hendry, and the defending champion opened up a 1–5 lead.
 White recovered well to lead 13–12 and made a break of 75 to take the match into a decider.
 In the final frame, White was on a break of 29 and leading by 37 points to 24 when he missed a black off its spot.
 Hendry made a break of 58 to win the title.
-After the match, White, speaking about Hendry, said "He's beginning to annoy me."
+After the match, White said of Hendry: "He's beginning to annoy me."

-During the 199495 season, White was diagnosed with testicular cancer.
+During the 1994–95 season, White was diagnosed with testicular cancer.
 He recovered after receiving treatment.
-At the 1995 World Championship, White was involved in a controversial first-round match against Peter Francisco.
+At the 1995 World Championship, he was involved in a controversial first-round match against Peter Francisco.
 From 2–2, White was able to pull away and win convincingly by 10 frames to 2.
-Shortly after it emerged that large sums of money had been placed on White to win the match by the eventual scoreline.
+Shortly afterwards, it emerged that large sums of money had been placed on White to win the match by the exact scoreline.
 The ensuing investigation found Francisco guilty of misconduct and banned him for five years.
 However no evidence was found against White, and he was cleared of any wrongdoing.
-White overcame David Roe and Parrott to reach his tenth World Championship semi-final, in which the defending champion Hendry made a 147 break and White lost 12–16.
+He overcame David Roe and Parrott to reach his tenth World Championship semi-final, in which the defending champion Hendry made a 147 break and White lost 12–16.

 Along with Davis and Alex Higgins, White was a member of Europe's victorious Mosconi Cup pool team of 1995, and won the deciding match against Lou Butera.
 He was beaten 12–13 in a second-round encounter with Peter Ebdon in the 1996 World Championship.

 White was world ranked 13 in the 1996–97 season.
 He lost his first eleven matches of the season and a first-round defeat at the 1997 World Championship against Anthony Hamilton (9–10, after leading 8–4) saw him drop out of the top 16 in the world rankings for the first time in 15 years.
 It also marked just the third time since his debut in 1981 that White had been knocked out of the first round of the competition.